 Registration at UvA and the host university

 - After receiving the information from your host university, you can follow their instructions and register before the mentioned deadline

 - If you have questions regarding the registration procedure or the courses of the host university, you can best contact the universities' International Office / Exchange Office.

-- If you have not received any information regarding your exchange university 2/3 months before your planned departure, you need to contact the Economics & Business Exchange Office.
+- If you have not received any information regarding your exchange university 2/3 months before your planned departure, please contact the UvA EB Exchange Office

 - Wait with making arrangements regarding your room in Amsterdam, your job and your ticket, etc., until you have received a final confirmation of your acceptance from the host university

 - If your exchange starts in September, it is important regarding your registration as UvA-student and your tuition fee for UvA, that you're registered at an address in the Netherlands and at the 'Gemeentelijke Basisadministratie (GBA)' on 30 September.